-For Charles Sturt University’s Director of Research, Jason White, being part of the Charles Sturt University community has special meaning.
+For Charles Sturt University’s Director of Research, Jason White, being part of the Charles Sturt University community and the agricultural regions of Australia has special meaning.
 Not only is Jason a proud alumnus and recently appointed director of the Research Office, he has a significant connection to the university’s rich agricultural history, regional Australian life in general.

 With a background in veterinary and agricultural sciences, Jason has continued to support the family legacy with agricultural research and education that his great-grandfather started in Charles Sturt University’s early days.
 The Graham Centre is named after Jason’s great-grandfather, Edgar ‘Eddie’ Hugh Graham, who held the regional seat of Wagga Wagga as its Labor Party member for many years.